New property measures to curb rising home prices

 If you’ve only got a minute:

-• Among the measures introduced are higher Additional Buyer’s Stamp Duty (ABSD) rates and a tightening of the Total Debt Servicing Ratio (TDSR) threshold.
+- Property measures have been introduced yearly since 2021 to curb rising property demand, including increasing Additional Buyer’s Stamp Duty (ABSD) rates and tightening of the Total Debt Servicing Ratio (TDSR) threshold.

 One of the primary drivers behind the increased demand for housing is the low-interest rate environment amid the Covid-19 pandemic.
 Despite the economic challenges, transaction volumes in both the private housing and HDB resale markets have shown an upward trend.